 Japan is a hiker’s paradise, with wonderful day hikes and multi-day walks throughout the country.

 18. Stay at a Buddhist Temple

-While possible to visit throughout the year, the best time to visit the onsen-loving snow monkeys of Nagano is in deep winter, when the landscape is completely covered in snow.
+While possible to visit throughout the year, the best time to visit the onsen-loving snow monkeys is in deep winter, when the landscape is completely covered in snow.